There are many other types available, so please contact us.

 At "Hanko Shop 21", we sell Dutch water buffalo (above) with few markings, and white Dutch water buffalo with no markings.

-Like the Dutch buffalo, this stamp material is made from buffalo horn and is durable and can withstand long-term use.
+Like Dutch buffalo horns, the seal material is made from processed buffalo horns and is durable and can withstand long-term use.

 Titanium